fkarg/fkarg.github.io/_posts/2019-09-13-getting-things-done.md

 subtitle: the art of stress-free productivity
 tags: [book]
 ---
-My thoughts about books I read.
 Coming soon: the updated edition of David Allans bestseller GTD.

 # Overview